germany insider facts

 City of fairy tales, gardens, castles & a spa

-As a mainly industrial city, Hanau certainly has some "ugly" areas.
-However, this should not hold you off to explore the scenic parts of my home town.
+As a mainly industrial city, you might discover some "ugly" areas.
+However, this should not hold you off to explore the scenic parts of my home town with me.

-Facts History Attractions Museums Events Get there Map Hotels Info
+Facts Attractions Museums History Events Get there Map Hotels Information Centre

 About 20% of the population are foreigners.
 Turkish and Italian people are in the majority among the foreign residents.